purduesigbots/pros-docs/v5/api/cpp/misc.rst

  Parameters
 ============ ======================================================================================================
- line         The line number at which the text will be displayed [0-2] col          The column number at which the text will be displayed.
-The width of the screen is 15 characters. str          The pre-formatted string to print to the controller.
+ line         The line number at which the text will be displayed [0-2] col          The column number at which the text will be displayed [0-14]. str          The pre-formatted string to print to the controller.
 ============ ======================================================================================================